I’ve got several little things going on at once with this project, but here’s another one that I have completed.

 I modified the block to suite my needs.
 It came wired with (if I remember correctly) 5 “Battery” circuits and 7 “Ignition” circuits.
 I changed some things around a bit to match my needs and even added a flasher circuit.

-There is one unfused battery and one fused ignition wire that will power a separate fuse block each for future add-ons.
+There is one unfused battery and one fused ignition wire that powers a separate fuse block each for future add-ons.

 Before labeling and disconnecting each wire from the original fuse block, I verified the existing wiring multiple times using multi-meter, wire tracing and wiring diagrams.